hho-1/Movie-App-from-API/README.md

-# Movie App with TailwindCSS and Firebase
+# Movie App with Redux, React, TailwindCSS, Firebase and MiddleWare

 ## Description